apetri/LensTools/Test/README.md

     pip install pytest

-After that you can run the tests, just type in a shell
+After that you will need a test map to run the tests on: you will need to put in this directory a file called _map.fit_ which should be a FITS image which has a keyword _ANGLE_ in the header (one of the convergence maps we have been using for example).
+After that just run

     py.test